knewplay/book-programming-essential/computer-fundamentals/basics.md

 We moved away from vacuum tubes, and now have tiny transistors, billions of them, all tightly packed inside a laptop or smartphone, which we can hold with one hand.
 We no longer use the terms "mainframe"; the mainframe is now simply the computer or laptop, simply reduced in size considerably.
 And as for the terminal, the device that used to be separate from the mainframe and used to communicate with it, that is now just the screen and the laptop's keyboard itself.
 It all got combined into one device, seamlessly.

-And while it seems like the computers of today are very different from the "number crunchers" from the 1940s, when the only purpose of computers was to solve lenghty, difficuly, and tedious math problems, you may be surprised to hear that everything a modern computer does essentially boils down to math.
+And while it seems like the computers of today are very different from the "number crunchers" from the 1940s, when the only purpose of computers was to solve lengthy, difficulty, and tedious math problems, you may be surprised to hear that everything a modern computer does essentially boils down to math.

 I'll give an example.
 Say you are using Photoshop, and you want to increase the brightness of an image.
 As you slide the "brightness" bar, the computer works through all the pixels of the image and changes (using math) the RGB (Red Green Blue) values accordingly.